 - Data-driven decisions from applying data in new applications such as social analytics and sentiment analysis.
 You can Know-your-customer through the explosion of available data for analytics.

 - The adoption and impact of cloud computing continues to expand, and is expected to be a transformational technology, maturing in the next 2 to 5 years.
-Read the KRS article on the best current apps from the Cloud for a quick start into this technology.

 - Value from the periphery – technologies such as mobile robots and 3D printing are not yet widely used, but they can already provide significant value when used appropriately.